Dokkaebi: Media

 starring Gong Yoo as title role and written by Kim Eun-sook, a notable writer in the industry.
 It earned 3rd place in the nationwide television ratings.

+Dokebi is a killable monster in the MMORPG Ragnarok Online, a South Korean game franchise whose first iteration began in 2002.
+Players of the original game hunted this mob for its very low chance of dropping an item worth a lot of in-game currency - gold bar.
+The dokebi mob has maintained a nostalgic presence in consecutive releases of this game, as it has changed over the decades.

 In 2017, K-pop girlgroup CLC released a song called Hobgoblin, which lyrics seem to be casting a spell through seducing so it holds the attention of the listener.
 The formerly cute group brought a darker and sexier concept, as well a fresh EDM Trap sonority.
 The song succeeded at bringing attention and performed greatly overseas.

 In 2018, a novel called Omniscient Reader's Viewpoint by Sing Shong came out, in which the rr play a big role as antagonists.

 There is also a reference to a rr in a video game called Tom Clancy's Rainbow Six Siege.
 Grace "Dokkaebi" Nam is an operator.
 Her nickname is a reference to her ability to tamper with the opposing team's phones, by causing them to vibrate, revealing their location.
 She can also infiltrate CCTV cameras and observe the enemy.

 Sujin, a non-binary rr, is a character in the novel Dragon Pearl by Yoon Ha Lee.

 In September 2020, K-pop boy group A.C.E released a song called Goblin: Favorite Boys.
 In Korean fairy tales, traditional goblins like to wrestle with humans.
 Using that, their choreographer found a way for them to use traditional Korean wrestling in their choreography as well as in their clothing styling and set imagery.

 An upcoming video game that prominently features rr, titled DokeV, and developed by South Korean video game developer Pearl Abyss, is currently in development as of August 2021.

 In August 2021, the K-pop boy group Stray Kids made a rr-themed video for their comeback song "Thunderous".

 In March 2023, the K-pop boy group Xikers debuted with their song "Tricky House" and first introduced their rr related lore with a rr-themed MV.

 The rr appear in the Mickey Mouse Funhouse episode "HALT, Tiger".
 They reside in the Shadow Mountain part of the Land of Myth and Legend.

 Dokkaebi are featured prominently in the 2025 animated film KPop Demon Hunters.